 Echinocereus pentalophus (DC.)
 Lem.

 Cereus pentalophus, Echinocereus pentalophus subsp. pentalophus, Echinocereus procumbens, Echinocereus pentalophus subsp. procumbens

 Echinocereus pentalophus is a cactus that forms multiple finger-like stems with 4 to 6 ribs and 4 to 8 spines per areole.
-The stems are green to reddish-purple, up to 3.3 feet (1 m) long and up to 1 inch (2.5 cm) in diameter.
-The spines are stiff, white or yellowish.
+The stems are green to reddish-purple, up to 3.3 feet (1 m) long, and up to 1 inch (2.5 cm) in diameter.
+Spines are stiff and white or yellowish.
 One of the spines is a little longer and more central.
-In late spring, it produces many flowers that are brilliant pink or magenta, up to 6 inches (15 cm) in diameter and followed by green fruits.
+In late spring, this cactus produces many brilliant pink or magenta flowers.
+They are up to 6 inches (15 cm) in diameter and are followed by green fruits.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).